-The bar graphs on the Performance Profile demonstrate your child's mastery of skills for groups of related Essential Elements (e.g., conceptual areas).
+The bar graphs on the Performance Profile demonstrate your child's mastery of skills related to the Essential Elements for each domain (physical science, life science or earth science.

 Reminders

 - Skill mastery is based on what your child demonstrated on the DLM assessments.
 Your child may have demonstrated a similar skill during instruction but not demonstrated the skill during a DLM assessment. - The assessment measures where your child is with regard to the grade-level target.
 Not all students will perform at the At Target level, and that is to be expected. - The number of skills mastered does not mean that your child answered a certain percent of items correctly.